Jan Maletka

 Jan Maletka (1921-1942) was a Polish railway worker.
 On 20 August 1942 he was murdered by the Germans for providing water to Jews being transported to the Treblinka concentration camp.
-On 26 November 2021 a plaque commemorating him has been revealed in the village of Treblinka, which has sparked a controversy.
+On 26 November 2021, as a part of the Called by Name project, a plaque commemorating him has been revealed in the village of Treblinka, which has sparked a controversy.